rubyredrick/ri_cal/README.txt

 RiCal can parse icalendar data from either a string or a Ruby io object.

-The data may consist of one or more icalendar calendars, or one or more icalendar compoentns (e.g. one or more VEVENT, or VTODO objects.)
+The data may consist of one or more icalendar calendars, or one or more icalendar components (e.g. one or more VEVENT, or VTODO objects.)

 In either case the result will be an array of components.